-But every year, tens of thousands1 of preemie parents are thrown into a parenthood they never envisaged.
-An experience made even more challenging when combined with the uncertainty and restrictions of a global pandemic.
+Every year, tens of thousands1 of preemie parents are thrown into a parenthood they never envisaged.
 If you’re sitting there right now, or you know someone who is, we’re sharing some wisdom and insights from those who’ve been through the premature baby journey.

 Making sense of becoming a preemie parent